We're sitting in Gareth Thomas' cosy kitchen, sipping tea and getting down to business talking about his upcoming new album, Fizzy Milk.

 It became a sort of race between them to see who could record the song first, with Thomas just getting away with effectively stealing his girlfriend's song, after she stole his guitar - all in good humour, of course, and another example of the playful nature of Thomas' approach to music, which has helped him create one of the best local albums of the year.

-What: New album, Fizzy Milk, out tomorrow.
+New album, Fizzy Milk, out tomorrow.

-Where and when: Performing at Moon in Wellington on Friday, July 1, The Darkroom in Christchurch on Saturday, July 2, and Whammy Bar in Auckland on Friday, July 8.
+Performing at Moon in Wellington on Friday, July 1, The Darkroom in Christchurch on Saturday, July 2, and Whammy Bar in Auckland on Friday, July 8.